 Anaheim’s Water System

-Some parts of Anaheim mostly receive water disinfected with chlorine while other parts may often receive water that could have both chlorine and chloramine.
+Some parts of Anaheim mostly receive water disinfected with chlorine while other parts may often receive water that could have chlorine and/or chloramine.
 Most of the west side of Anaheim receives primarily groundwater with a chlorine residual, while most of the Hills area receives a blend of MWD water with a chloramine residual and water from the Lenain Treatment Plant which contains a chlorine residual.
-The water from MWD is supplied though inter-connections located throughout the City and are utilized depending on water system demand and the availability of other sources of supply.
+The water from MWD is supplied though inter-connections located throughout the City that are utilized depending on water system demand and the availability of other sources of supply.
 In total, MWD water with a chloramine residual makes up about 15 to 25% of Anaheim’s total water supply.

 If you would like to learn more about water system disinfection, please feel free to contact our water quality staff via email at email@example.com or click on the following links.